 top of page

-Self Emoployment - Ukrainian Experience in the UK
+Self Employment - Ukrainian Experience in the UK

 On Thursday, the 30th of November, as part of the Facework Ukraine training programme, we delved into Self-Employment topic.